nicholaswmin/automap/README.md

 This is followed by an additional[Quicksort][qs][^2] step in `.fetch`, against *every* list.

-It's rather pointless to go in detail here since there are too many factors involved, some unmentioned steps should be obvious in and by themselves, so only the non-immediately obvious steps are mentioned and that's if they exhibit time complexities that are generally worse than `linear O(n)`.

 Apart from trying to avoid egregious and obvious mistakes, there's not much attention paid in ensuring that local steps are as efficient as possible.